WestfalenBahn

 WestfalenBahn is a railway company operating regional train service in Lower Saxony and North Rhine-Westphalia, Northern Germany.
 It was founded in 2005 by Essener Versorgungs & Verkehrsgesellschaft, Minden Museum Railway, moBiel and Verkehrsbetriebe Extertal, each having a 25% share.
 In 2008 Essener Versorgungs & Verkehrsgesellschaft's share was sold to Abellio Deutschland.
 In July 2017 Abellio bought out the other shareholders.

 Services

-WestfalenBahn has operated routes RB61, RB65, RB66 and RB72 since 9 December 2007.
-These will pass to Eurobahn in December 2017.
-These are operated by a fleet of fourteen 3-car and five 5-car Stadler Flirts.
+WestfalenBahn operated routes RB61, RB65, RB66 and RB72 from 9 December 2007 until December 2017, when they were taken over by Eurobahn.
+These were operated by a fleet of fourteen 3-car and five 5-car Stadler Flirts.